Penn State Altoona

 Penn State Altoona is a commonwealth campus of The Pennsylvania State University located in Logan Township, Pennsylvania.
 It is one of four full-fledged four year institutions in the Commonwealth Campus network.
-The full-time student count was 3,645 in 2015.
+The full-time student count was 2,577 in 2023.

 History

-In 1939, a citizen’s committee led by the Altoona Chamber of Commerce Chairman at the time convinced Ralph D. Hetzel, president of the Pennsylvania State College, to support an undergraduate center in Altoona.
-In July, the citizen’s committee launched a campaign to raise money to renovate an abandoned grade school building to house the new center.
+In 1939, a citizen's committee led by the Altoona Chamber of Commerce Chairman at the time convinced Ralph D. Hetzel, president of the Pennsylvania State College, to support an undergraduate center in Altoona.
+In July, the citizen's committee launched a campaign to raise money to renovate an abandoned grade school building to house the new center.
 More than $5,000 was raised from 8,000 local contributors in two months.
-The college opened its doors to just 119 freshmen and nine faculty members.
+The college, named the Altoona Undergraduate Center, opened its doors to just 119 freshmen and nine faculty members.

 By 1946, it was clear that the campus population was going to continue to grow and expansion of the campus was imminent.
 The purchase of the 38 acres of the defunct Ivyside Amusement Park was made for $40,000.
 The park had been closed in 1944 due to "the war and gas rationing."
 Properties in the surrounding areas were continued to be purchased totaling over 100 acres by the 1990s.
 In September 1948, the official relocation was made to Ivyside; this era of the college was dubbed that of "Bathhouse U," a name that referred to the conversion of the former amusement park's bathhouse into "offices, classrooms, laboratories, and [the] library."
 By 1950, Steven Adler was hired as the Registrar "indicating the enrollment and campus growth was significant enough that someone needed to focus on those issues".
-In 1955 the college introduced Associate degrees in Electrical Engineering and Drafting and Design.
-Sixty-eight years later, Penn State Altoona numbers keep growing, with more students graduating each spring.
+In 1955 the college introduced associate degrees in Electrical Engineering and Drafting and Design.
+The AUC was renamed to the Altoona Campus of The Pennsylvania State University in 1958, with this shortened to just Penn State Altoona on July 1, 1997.

 Penn State Altoona offers internships, research programs and study abroad programs along with continuing education and training.
 Students can complete their degrees at Penn State Altoona or transfer to another Penn State location.

 Student life

 Currently there are over 75 student groups on campus, including three fraternities, and one sorority, the Sheetz Fellows Program, the Black Student Union, Christian Student Fellowship, Students About Living the Truth, Psychology Club, etc. The student groups are overseen by the Student Government Association, whose other duties include improvement of campus, student advocacy, and distributing money to groups.
 Student Life also includes many planned events, speakers and musicians, as well as plenty of student organization run events.

-One student activity is the Altoona Film Series.
-It takes place at 7pm on Sundays at the Devorris Downtown Center.